Galanxo/Galanxo/README.md

 - 👋      Hi, I’m @Galanxo
+- A proud Newbie
-- 👀 And I’m interested in OSINT
+- 👀 interested in OSINT
-- And a proud NEWBIE !
+-  A proud NEWBIE !
 - 📫 How to reach me through my email address
 - shaddiegalanxo254@gmail.com